-Capital markets play a pivotal role in shaping the future of the global economy.
-At BHB, we value the importance of incorporating Environmental, Social, and Governance (ESG) factors into our day-to-day business operations, to achieve sustainable growth and meet stakeholder expectations.
-Currently the Kingdom of Bahrain (Bahrain) ranks 76 in the UN Sustainable Development Goals (SDGs) Global Ranking and one of the top two countries in the GCC.
+Capital markets play a pivotal role in shaping the future of This ESG insert is aligned with United Nations Sustainable Development Goals (UN SDGs) and provides BHB's updates the global economy.
+At BHB, we value the importance of incorporating Environmental, Social, and Governance (ESG) and achievements across ESG aspects covering the year 2020. factors into our day-to-day business operations, to achieve We believe that good corporate ESG practices are fundamental sustainable growth and meet stakeholder expectations. to our continued success and the delivery of enhanced business Currently the Kingdom of Bahrain (Bahrain) ranks 76 in the UN performance.
+Sustainable Development Goals (SDGs) Global Ranking and one of the top two countries in the GCC.